-The most important subsidy agency in the Netherlands is RVO (Rijksdienst voor Ondernemend Nederland), which is based in The Hague.
-The latter organization is responsible for the execution of most of the schemes available in the Netherlands.
-In addition, there are also a number of important regional and provincial schemes available, as well as a number of international schemes offered by the Ministry of Foreign Affairs, the Ministry of Economic Affairs and Brussels.
+The most important subsidy agency in the Netherlands is the Netherlands Enterprise Agency, RVO (Rijksdienst voor Ondernemend Nederland), is part of the Ministry of Economic Affairs and Climate and is based in The Hague.
+The latter organisation is responsible for the execution of most of the schemes available in the Netherlands.
+In addition, there are also a number of important regional and provincial schemes available, as well as a number of international schemes offered by the Ministry of Foreign Affairs, the Ministry of Economic Affairs and Brussels..